zuplo/docs/docs/articles/add-api-to-backstage.md

 If you are using a managed version of Backstage from services like Roadie.io - you will need to follow their
 [official docs](https://roadie.io/docs/details/openapi-specs/) for OpenAPI.
-We do not guarantee support for these platforms.
+We don't guarantee support for these platforms.